vivi235711/gamer/example/test_problem/Hydro/CR_SoundWave/README.md

 # Default setup
+1. Resolution = 64^3
-1. Run for one period
+2. Run for one period

 # Note